Brush Care – August 2009

 Storing your brushes

-When traveling, I use our pretty Brush Roll-up.
+When traveling, I use our pretty One Stroke Brush Roll-up.
 The Brush Roll-up is a convenient and protective storage solution.
 There are 24 pockets to hold a variety of paint brushes.
 Special waterproof coating on the inside protects fabric and surfaces from damp brushes.
-To keep the brushes from falling out, I added a velcro strip to the top of the brush roll and then added the corresponding velcro strip to a piece of heavy plastic that I cut to fit the brush roll.
+To keep the brushes from falling out, I added a velcro strip to the top of the brush roll and then added the corresponding velcro strip to a piece of heavy plastic that I had cut to fit the brush roll.

-Be sure when you have the brush resting in the brush basin that the brush is resting on the cradle inside the tub and the bristles are not touching the bottom, since this will bend the bristles.
-Don’t have the water level so high that the wooden brush handle gets wet.
-This may cause the handle to swell and the ferrule to become loose and result in “wobbling” while you are painting and the paint on the handle will peel and flake off.
+– Also, don’t have the water level so high that the wooden brush handle gets wet.
+This may cause the handle to swell and the ferrule to become loose and result in “wobbling” while you are painting.

 Cleaning Your Brushes

 With One Stroke painting, it is very important to have a crisp chisel edge.
-In order to keep your brushes looking like new – I recommend cleaning your brushes with the FolkArt Brush Preserver Kit.
+In order to keep your brushes looking like new, I recommend cleaning your brushes with the FolkArt Brush Preserver Kit.
 The kit includes a 2 oz. bottle of brush cleaner to gently remove paints, varnishes and mediums, and a specially designed scrubber that cleans all bristle lengths.

 Remember – Paint-clogged ferrules are one of your brushes’ worst enemies!